sapouidugnatos/skolota/akinakah/akinakah.md

 These probable survivals of Caucasian sword veneration in the Islamic era, are also occasionally accompanied by descriptions of probable rites of fertility.
 These rites have been described in Derbend:

-> *"In Derbend, in March, blue, or sundty coloured clothes, are allowed, though only white should be worn at harvest time in the summer.
+> *"In Derbend, in March, blue, or sundry coloured clothes, are allowed, though only white should be worn at harvest time in the summer.
 Only this ensures that the rain will fall.
 Wearing a coloured dress will cause a drought and with it the total destruction of the fruit crop."*[^24]

 Among the Tabasarans: